 Reading In Primary 6 pupils are encouraged to read independently and regularly and comment on the style, personal views and attitudes expressed in texts.
 They learn to find and use information from a number of different sources for the purpose of a personal project.

 Writing Pupils write in a variety of forms to communicate facts and ideas, to reflect on personal experiences and to create narratives.
 They should use suitable organisation and vocabulary, punctuate sentences correctly, use paragraphs and spell accurately most of the words they need.
 Pupils are expected to use a fluent legible style of handwriting and to set out completed work clearly and attractively.

-Listening and Talking Pupils have the opportunity to listen to a variety of media, to respond in a way that shows appreciation of different viewpoints and to make appropriate responses to information they have been given.
-They are expected to contribute appropriately in discussion by asking and answering questions and by commenting thoughtfully upon the ideas of others.
+Listening and Talking Pupils have the opportunity to listen to a variety of media and respond in a way that shows appreciation of different viewpoints – creating and delivering presentations and making appropriate responses to information they have been given.
+They are expected to contribute appropriately in discussion by asking and answering questions and commenting thoughtfully upon the ideas of others.

-Pupils consolidate further the vocabulary learned from Early Years to Primary 5 with the aim of developing greater fluency.
-They build upon their existing conversational skills and learn new language points, such as the agreement of adjectives, prepositions and appropriate use of the 'tu' and 'vous' forms.
+Pupils consolidate further the vocabulary learned in Primary 5 with the aim of developing greater fluency.
+They build upon their existing conversational skills and learn new language points.

-Pupils are set for Mathematics across the year group allowing differentiated learning.
-All Maths sets follow a common programme consolidating and extending skills and competence in the following areas:
+Pupils are grouped for Mathematics across the year allowing differentiated learning.
+All Maths groups follow a common programme consolidating and extending skills and competence in the following areas: